Skip to main content

 Scope and Contents

-One box containing news clippings, a dance card, a high school yearbook, programs, and photographs documents events in Gertrude Denn's life, 1938-2002.
-Of particular interest is a 1940 San Jacinto High School yearbook.
+One box containing news clippings, a dance card, a high school yearbook, programs, and photographs documents life and interests of Gertrude Denn from 1937 to 2023.

 Dates